 An examination of the Bible as an historical authority in relation to various scientific and humanistic disciplines.
 Topics to be discussed may include the age of the Earth, the history of life, biblical criticism, and the evolution/creationism controversy.
-Note: Students who have received credit for RELS/PHIL 3320 may not take this course for credit.

 The Nature of Faith